tiangexiang/3DGen-Playground/README.md

 ## Data Loaders

 > [!IMPORTANT]
-> **Important Note:** The loaders are demonstrated for single-GPU fetching.
+> The loaders are demonstrated for single-GPU fetching.
 Please follow [PyTorch's distributed training guideline](https://docs.pytorch.org/tutorials/intermediate/ddp_tutorial.html) or [third-party distributed training techniques](https://github.com/huggingface/accelerate) to make the loaders distributed.

 We provide two types of data loaders for text-to-3D object generation tasks, each optimized for different use cases: